ggreer/geoff.greer.fm/_posts/2015-01-03-ten-years-of-progress-in-laptops.md

 This ThinkPad isn't in the same price range as the Air, but more expensive models make the same design mistakes.
 It has three always-on LEDs.
 They were so distracting that I had to cover them with black nail polish.
 The microphone is in the *palm rest*, making it practically useless.
 The camera is washed-out.
 The fan is noisy.
 The trackpad is tiny and glitchy.
 The keyboard is a mess.
 There is no caps lock indicator.
 Print Screen sits between the right alt and control keys.
 Although the hardware is [certified by Ubuntu](http://www.ubuntu.com/certification/hardware/201309-14195/), I spent months fixing basic things like screen brightness.
 I still can't get Bluetooth to work.

-In summary: Apple laptops have stagnated, and non-Apple laptops are a joke.
+In summary: Apple's laptops have stagnated, and most non-Apple products are a joke.
 The state of the laptop in 2015 is worrisome.